hantsy/quarkus-sandbox/01-start.md

 $ curl http://localhost:8080/posts
 Could not find MessageBodyWriter for response object of type: java.util.ArrayList of media type: application/json
 ```
-An errer is occurred, `media type: application/json` can not be handled.
+As you see,  an error is occurred, `media type: application/json` can not be handled.

-In the former steps,  we have just created a `GreetingResource`, `plain/text` media type is  used for test purpose.
+In the former steps,  we have just created a `GreetingResource`, only  `plain/text` media type is  used for test purpose.
 In a real world application, JSON is  the most popular representation format.

 To fix the issue, we should add JSON support for the representation marshalling and unmarshalling.

-*quarkus-maven-plugin*  provides several goals for managing the extensions in the project.
+The *quarkus-maven-plugin*  provides several goals for managing the extensions in the project.

-*list-extensions* will print all available extensions in the Quarkus ecosystem.
+The *list-extensions*  goal will print all available extensions in the Quarkus ecosystem.

 ```bash
 > mvn quarkus:list-extensions